San Diego Elopement Locations + Guide

 Up in the Northern part of San Diego County, Carlsbad Cliffs provides lovely sunsets, an adorable village for dining, and easy access as it’s right off the 5!
 This is super close to my home in Oceanside and it’s one of the more unique places to elope in San Diego!

-Coronado Beach is on Coronado Island, and if I could describe it in a word – CHARMING.
+If I could describe Coronado in a word – CHARMING.

 Coronado Island is the cutest little community and I’ve had the privilege of spending a lot of time there, so I know a Coronado Beach elopement would be incredible!
 You’ll want to check out the historic Hotel Del, walk up and down Orange Ave to see all the shops, and spend time on the soft sandy beaches!
 Rent a bike to really top off the charm factor, and if you’re considering a Coronado Beach elopement, I don’t think you can go wrong.